blackfireio/documentation/builds-cookbooks/builds-webhook.rst

-* Configure your continuous integration tooling to automatically test any branch you deployed on your testing environment (e.g. with a pull-request from Github).
+* Configure your continuous integration tooling to automatically test any branch you deployed on your testing environment (e.g. with a pull-request from GitHub).
 You can then decide if the code is ready to be merged.

 .. _build-webhook-tokens: